zliu-fd/lmdbjni/readme.md

  }
 ```

-Working against a Snapshot view of the Database.
+Working against a snapshot view of the database.

 ```java
  // create a read-only transaction...